 Preferred therapy for susceptible strains of streptococci.

-Active against all strains of streptococci.
+Active against nearly all strains of streptococci.
 Must be given IV.
 Usually only used in settings of PCN allergy.

 Comment: Endocarditis treatment recommendations are based upon this document.

 Comment: Far-reaching, comprenhensive review of skin and soft tissue infections, including those caused by beta-hemolytic Streptococci (with treatment recommendations as noted herein) as well as more common pathogens such as S. pyogenes and S. aureus